Vlieland: History

-Until 1942 Vlieland, like Terschelling, was part of the province of North Holland.
 During the Second World War, Vlieland became part of the German Atlantic Wall.
 The occupying German forces built two anti-aircraft batteries and stationed more soldiers on the island than there were inhabitants.
-They also re-partitioned the island to Friesland and the situation was not reversed after the war.
+In 1942 the islands of Vlieland and Terschelling were transferred from the province of North Holland to Friesland and the situation was not reversed after the war.
 The mail station in the western part of the island is a reminder that in the past mail was delivered by ferry from Texel.

 Because of this history, Vlieland natives do not speak Frisian.
 The original dialect, Vlielands, was related to the dialect of Texel and to other Dutch dialects in North Holland.
 The last native speaker, Petronella de Boer-Zeylemaker, died in 1993 at the age of 107.